 Earlier this year I was fortunate enough to receive an invitation from the tourism board to board a flight from Los Angeles back to one of my favourite places in the world; the islands of Tahiti.
 This collection of more than 180 islands is as magical in person as you would expect from the many photos online advertising crystal clear water, an abundance of marine wildlife and beautiful sunny days in the Pacific Ocean.
-These are photos from my visit to Tahiti with the usual “photo diaries” captions to explain a little about the trip in a few details.
+I’m sharing my Tahiti photo diary to show some more snaps from the adventure!

 Tahiti’s black sand beaches.
 This is in Pape’ete – the main island of Tahiti that is very often overlooked by visitors.
 It is a great idea to stay a night or two if you’re travelling long-haul, however there is much more to Tahiti beyond Pape’ete so be sure to limit your time to just one or two days.